mwi33/Notes/Courses/OSCP/oscp_learning_and_development.md

 - [ ] Introduction to security assessments
 - [ ] Conclusion: The road ahead

-After completing 'Pen 103' I have to choose a course
+After completing 'Pen 103' I have to choose a course.
+I had planned to select 'Pen 200 - OSCP', however I could also select 'Web 200' or 'SOC 200'.